Rohan-cod/newspaper-app/Readme.md

 # Newspaper App

 A web app made using `django` framework.
 The frontend is made using `html` and `bootstrap` and `sqlite3` is used as the database.
 You can add articles which can be viewed by anyone.
 Just make an account and you are good to go.
-To see a live demo [click here](https://r-news.herokuapp.com).

 ## Requirements